 Fire Safety Regulations for Scenery and Set Decorations

-All scenery and set decorations are subject to a standard match test and the approval of the Facilities & Services Planning Division, Campus Code Compliance and Fire Safety (CCC&FS), 333-9711.
+All scenery and set decorations must gain approval of CCC&FS concerning the fire resistance of the scenery and/or set decorations prior to use.
+Any scenery or set decorations must pass a standard match test and must be approved by Facilities & Services Planning Division, Campus Code Compliance and Fire Safety (CCC&FS), (217) 265-5013.

-"Scenery and set decorations" are defined as any stage material, paraphernalia, scenery, decorations, drapes, curtains, or other material used for scenery and/or set decorations.
+- Scenery and set decorations are defined as any stage material, paraphernalia, scenery, decorations, drapes, curtains, or other material used for scenery and/or set decorations.

 The standard test for scenery and set decorations shall determine whether or not the materials or substances are capable of carrying fire, flame, or glow when the source of heat and fire is from the burning of an ordinary wooden match.

 Permits are required for all pyrotechnic displays and are to be issued by the chief of the fire department providing coverage to the location of the display, or by his/her designee.
 Before a permit is issued, the pyrotechnic display shall be evaluated and inspected to ensure that it complies with the appropriate National Fire Protection Association (NFPA) guidelines.